Data Centers in Chartres

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Chartres, as of September 2025.
-Secure, low-latency access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved through dedicated network connections to data center hubs in Paris.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Chartres, as of September 2025.
+All major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are accessed via dedicated private network connections to their points of presence in Paris.

-Internet Exchange Points (IXPs) Public peering is not a feature of the Chartres market.
-Interconnection and peering are handled through major exchanges in Paris, such as France-IX, ensuring efficient traffic exchange across Europe.
+Internet Exchange Points (IXPs): Public peering is not a feature of the Chartres market.
+Interconnection is typically handled through private peering arrangements or by connecting to major internet exchanges like France-IX in Paris.

 Power Analysis

-Power Grid Reliability The national power grid is well-engineered and highly reliable.
-The energy mix, with approximately 68% from nuclear sources, ensures excellent stability for mission-critical facilities.
-Data centers in the region are supported by modern, redundant substation architecture.
+Power Grid Reliability: The national power grid is well-engineered and highly reliable.
+Data centers in the region are supported by modern substations, providing the redundant power feeds necessary for high uptime.

 Market Access, Business & Tax Climate